Master of Arts in Learning and Emerging Technologies

 - Designing Online Learning Environments

-- Evaluating Learning in Participatory Digital Environments
+- Assessing Learning in Digital Environments

 - Advanced Design Seminar: Portfolio Project